 The shift to building a brand was next, so Stevie partnered with Troy Morgan to launch a distribution company in Carlsbad, California.
 Being a newbie in the industry is a familiar experience, much like being an outsider at LOVE Park back in their teenage years.
 But this is business, so launching the brand opened up possibilities and opportunities for additional brands to launch within the scope of skateboarding.
 So much so, The Kayo Corp. provided support for their other labels such as Organika, Gold Wheels and Expedition.

 The popularity of DGK is known amongst skateboarders and non-skating fans.
 Celebrities such as Justin Bieber, rapper Lil' Wayne, Leigh Anne Pinnock and various hip-hop artists have been spotted wearing and supporting the label every now and then.

-The products may be geared toward skateboarders, but they do not dismiss the fact that people from all walks of life have the freedom to choose whatever they want to buy, use and wear.
+The products such as tee's may be geared toward skateboarders, but they do not dismiss the fact that people from all walks of life have the freedom to choose whatever they want to buy, use and wear.
 Besides, DGK represents positivity even in the midst of adversity and 'creating something out of nothing' has been part of their mantra which fits the brand's story since its founding.